 M.P.H., Epidemiology, University of Washington, 1999

 Dr. Nicolaidis has focused most of her career on improving the health and healthcare of populations that have traditionally not been well-served in the healthcare system, including racial and ethnic minorities, domestic violence survivors, adults on the autism spectrum, and people with developmental disabilities.
 She most often uses a community-based participatory research (CBPR) approach, where community members serve as equal partner on the research team.
 She has led research projects funded by the National Institutes of Health (NIH), the Center for Disease Control (CDC), and the Robert Wood Johnson Foundation (RWJF) to address a variety of issues including interpersonal violence, depression, chronic pain, patient-centered communication, health disparities, and primary care services.
-Dr. Nicolaidis co-directs the Academic Autism Spectrum Partnership in Research and Education (AASPIRE) and serves as a standing member of an NIH Mental Health Services study section.
-Dr. Nicolaidis is currently leading the Social Determinants of Health Initiative at Portland State University.
+Dr. Nicolaidis co-directs the Academic Autism Spectrum Partnership in Research and Education (AASPIRE) and leads the Social Determinants of Health Initiative at Portland State University.
 She also teaches and practices Internal Medicine, supervising residents and students in both the inpatient and outpatient setting.

 American Board of Internal Medicine, 1996, 2006